-Motorcycles are a popular way to travel in Las Vegas, and offer a sense of freedom, maneuverability, and affordability.
+Motorcycles are a popular way to travel in Las Vegas and offer a sense of freedom, maneuverability, and affordability.
 Unfortunately, they also come with the risks of sharing the road with other drivers.
-An experienced Las Vegas accident lawyer at Cogburn Law Offices understand that motorcyclist often encounter higher risks on the road and are dedicated to helping victims seek full compensation for their injuries after a motorcycle accident.
+An experienced Las Vegas accident lawyer at Cogburn Law understands that motorcyclists often encounter higher risks on the road and are dedicated to helping victims seek full compensation for their injuries after a motorcycle accident.

 - What are the most common causes of motorcycle accidents?